explosion/spacy-course/chapters/en/chapter4.md

 <exercise id="11" title="Training multiple labels">

-Here's a small sample of a dataset created to train a new entity type `WEBSITE`.
+Here's a small sample of a dataset created to train a new entity type `"WEBSITE"`.
 The original dataset contains a few thousand sentences.
 In this exercise, you'll be doing the labeling by hand.
 In real life, you probably want to automate this and use an annotation tool – for example, [Brat](http://brat.nlplab.org/), a